Have you ever thought of having a website?

 - What content do you need on your site?

-I will explain these in a 1-hour course you can check here.
+I will explain these in a course you can check here.
 I’m guiding you through everything you need to plan carefully.

 Step 7 – Building the base of your WordPress site